stanislavbrtna/SDA_OS/Docs/Handbook.md

 If the application process was set as a singular, and the app was woken from sys.os.subProcess call, init arguments are passed to the wakeup function.

-#### SVP API Level history
+#### SDA API Level history

 API level given by *sys.os.getVer* etc. works like this:
-1000 - SDA version 1.0.0 with all its features
+10510 - SDA version 1.5.1 with all its features

- ...
+Note: before 1.4 sub-version used only one digit
 1120 - SDA version 1.1.2 with all its features

 #### Constants